-The database holds data for around 2000 pesticides, 750 metabolites and 600 other related substances (including biostimulants, adjuvants, wood preservatives).
-Biopesticides and veterinary substances are held in separate databases (the BPDB and VSDB respectively).
-These two databases follow the same protocols as the PPDB.
-PPDB data can be broadly divided into the following areas:
+The database holds data for around 1150 pesticides, 700 metabolites and 100 other related substances.
+Biopesticides and veterinary substances are held in separate databases.
+Data can be broadly divided into the following areas:

-- 1. General data including a range of identity codes, structural descriptors, chemical names, synonyms, language translations, classification systems, country registrations and broad usage information. - 2.
-Physicochemical property data which can influence the environmental fate and transport of pesticides.
+- 1. General data including a range of identity codes, structural descriptors, chemical names, synonyms, language translations, classification systems and country registration information. - 2.
+Chemical and physical properties which can influence the environmental fate and transport of pesticides.
 Also included are a number of pre-calculated fate indices. - 3.
-Ecotoxicological data for a comprehensive range of terrestrial and aquatic taxa both acute and chronic. - 4.
-Human health information including risk and safety information, toxicity endpoints, exposure limits, health issues, ADI, ARfD, AOEL, AAOEL and drinking water MACs. - 5.
+Ecotoxicological data for a range of taxa both acute and chronic. - 4.
+Human health information including risk and safety information, toxicity endpoints, exposure limits, health issues, ADI, ARfD, AOEL and drinking water MACs. - 5.
 Layperson interpretations based on regulatory thresholds and commonly used rules-of-thumb.
-These parameters are only available on the website and NOT in the MS ACCESS or EXCEL formats as data is calculated automatically by the code generating the webpages. - 6.
-Information on commercial products including brand names, companies using or selling the active substance (often historic data), associated substances (other actives, parent compounds, adjuvants and inert materials used within the products) and examples of formulations and application.
-This type of information is not intended to be exhaustive or comprehensive, just illustrative. - 7.
-A simple data hazard alert system, generated using the interpretation of the substance properties to categorise each substance into one of three groups: high (red), moderate (yellow) or low (green) with respect to environmental fate, ecotoxicity and human health.
-This indicator system is only available on the website and is NOT in the MS ACCESS or MS EXCEL databases as data is calculated automatically by the code generating the webpages.
-However, these data can be added to these formats for a small additional fee.
+These parameters are only available on the website and NOT in the ACCESS database format as data is calculated automatically by the code generating the webpages. - 6.
+Information on commercial products including brand names, companies using or selling the active substance, associated substances (other actives, parent compounds, adjuvants and inert materials used within the products) and information on formulations and application.